Skip to content

 The Aesthetic Spectrum

-While uPVC technology has improved to include various wood-grain foils, it remains limited in its textural variety.
+While uPVC technology has improved to include various wood-grain finishes, it remains limited in its textural variety.
+Aluminium offers a wide design range—from matte blacks and metallic bronzes to custom shades that match interior palettes.

-It possesses a “cool-to-the-touch” metallic sophistication that plastic simply cannot replicate.
+It delivers a premium metallic finish and a refined look that plastic simply cannot replicate.

 The Verdict: Performance Meets Prestige